Based on participation and spectator interest, cricket is New Zealand’s leading summer game.

 In 1954 the New Zealand women toured England, playing 19 games, including three tests.
 Team members had to make their own touring uniforms from a set of patterns and raise money to pay for their transport and accommodation.

 After 1935 New Zealand women played only 45 test cricket matches, the last a one-off game in 2004.
 Their only victories came in 1972 and were over South Africa and Australia.
 Their victory over Australia in Melbourne by 143 runs was the first time New Zealand had defeated Australia in a cricket test – men’s or women’s.

-The women’s team has been defeated 10 times, but only three times since 1972.
-Most of the matches, predominantly against England and Australia, have been draws.
+The women’s team was defeated 10 times, but only three times since 1972.
+Most of the matches, predominantly against England and Australia, ended in draws.

 The White Ferns’s victory in the 2000 ICC Women’s Cricket World Cup was an exciting one.
 At the BIL Oval, Lincoln, batting first against Australia, New Zealand were dismissed for 184 with the leading scorer Kathryn Ramel 41.
 The Australian captain Belinda Clark guided her team with a splendid 91.
 Australia required five runs off the last over.
 The first ball of the over from Clare Nicholson was nicked to Rebecca Rolls and New Zealand were the ecstatic winners by four runs.

 In 1973 the first Women’s Cricket World Cup took place and was won by England.
 This popularised one-day cricket so that it began to dominate international and domestic women’s cricket.
 Test cricket became a rarity.

 To encourage one-day cricket and prepare New Zealand players for the World Cup, in 1981 the Hallyburton-Johnstone competition changed from two-day games to two rounds of 60 overs games.